 Thanks to digital applications, it is possible to maintain social distance and oral health

 Align Technology research results to review General Manager of Turkey Koksal universe makes the following statement: "Scientific research shows that the direct impact on the immune system of oral and dental health .
 Neglecting oral and dental health due to the fear of COVID-19 can therefore bring serious health risks.
-These risks can be reduced as oral and dental health services become increasingly suitable for the social distance conditions required by today thanks to the important advantages provided by digital transformation.
+These risks can be reduced as oral and dental health services become more suitable for today's social distance conditions thanks to the important advantages provided by digital transformation.
 Our orthodontists are supporting this trend by increasingly digitizing both their professions and clinics.
-As Align Technology, we have provided many tools and applications such as Invisalign Virtual Appointment and Invisalign Virtual Care, which offer dental professionals the opportunity to come together with their patients in a digital environment and to check the dental status of their patients since the first days of the epidemic.
+As Align Technology, we have offered dental health professionals many tools and applications such as Invisalign Virtual Appointment and Invisalign Virtual Care, which offer dental professionals the opportunity to come together with their patients in a digital environment and to check their patients' dental conditions, since the first days of the epidemic.
 The World Health Organization also recommends virtual appointment procedures.
-Since most of the digital treatments, such as transparent plaque therapy, are able to meet and follow-up through virtual tools, patients do not need to go to the clinic as often as in the past.
+Since most of the digital treatments such as transparent plaque therapy are able to be interviewed and followed up through virtual tools, patients do not need to go to the clinic as often as in the past.
 As a company operating in the field of digital orthodontics, we will continue to offer solutions that will facilitate the course and follow-up of transparent plaque treatment. " - Hibya News Agency